IepIweidieng/TJAPlayer3/tja.md

 Recommendation for charters: The `SCOREMODE:`, `SCOREINIT:`, & [`SCOREDIFF:`](#scorediff) headers should not be manually specified for custom charts, unless the precise control of total score is significant, *e.g.*, [any `#BRANCHSTART` commands](#branchstart--branchend) with `s` (score) condition appear for the player-side, complex forced branch route, special number of maximum possible score for charts without rolls.

+*Unspecified*: Whether the specified `init` is ignored when the simulator chooses a set of scoring rules different from the scoring rules specified by the `SCOREMODE:` header.

 * `SCOREINIT:<non-negative-int-score-init>`
 * `SCOREINIT:<non-negative-int-score-init>, <non-negative-int-score-init-shin'uchi>` \
   ***Supported by***: TaikoJiro v2.70, TJAPlayer2 for.PC